dtedesco1/autovideos/README.md

 # autovideos
 Fun automated video scripts

-Pick a famous person’s name (pulled from a spreadsheet) OR a website UI where anyone can generate a video on the fly
+Pick a famous person’s name (pulled from a spreadsheet or a website UI where anyone can generate a video on the fly)
-- ChatGPT API generates interesting content for them to say
+- ChatGPT API generates interesting questions, responses, and text prompts to create images of the responses
-- Stable Diffusion / MIdjourney API generates relevant images
+- Stable Diffusion / Midjourney / DALLE API generates relevant images
-- Text-to-audio for the content?
+- Text-to-audio for voiceover
-  - [Some magic] creates a video
+- Some library creates a video (MVP can just be a slideshow of voicover over the appropriate images)
-- MVP is just a slideshow?
 - Uploaded via YouTube API